 Program overview

-The Bachelor of Arts and Science in Indigenous Studies & Computer Science is structured to provide a comprehensive education over a four-year period.
+The Bachelor of Arts and Science in Indigenous Studies & Computer Science is structured to provide a well-rounded education over a four-year period.
 The program includes:

-• Opportunities for an honours thesis in the final year for eligible students
+• Options for completing an honours thesis in the fourth year for students with a high GPA.

 Featured Experiences

-• Independent and applied studies that encourage practical application of knowledge.
+• Independent and applied studies for hands-on learning experiences.

 Career Options